-Safety is a priority; we have medical providers onsite at all times and infection control monitors.
+Safety is a priority.
+We have medical providers and infection control monitors onsite at all times.
 Moderna vaccine requires an injection into the upper arm, with a booster shot four weeks later.
+Pfizer vaccine requires an injection into the upper arm, with a booster shot three weeks later.
 Janssen vaccine requires one injection into the upper arm, with no booster needed.